 “Real music by real musicians” as Prince used to say.
 Just like Prince, the trumpet player Boney Fields is part of this generation of African-American musicians born to tame the stage.

-So it is no coincidence that his playing partners are named Lucky Peterson, Luther Allison, James Cotton, Buddy Guy, Jimmy Johnson, Albert Collins, Bernard Allison, AC Reed, Liz Mc Comb, as well as George Clinton, Maceo Parker, Fred Wesley or Bootsy Collins are some of his recording sessions fellows.
+So it is no coincidence that his playing partners are named Lucky Peterson, Luther Allison, James Cotton, Buddy Guy, Jimmy Johnson, Albert Collins, Bernard Allison, AC Reed, Liz Mc Comb, as well as Maceo Parker, Fred Wesley or Bootsy Collins are some of his recording sessions fellows.

 Boney Fields faithfully merges Funk and Blues, the two sides of the same Great Black Music, and he does so with the skills acquired during a career spent playing on stages all over the world.

 When this child of a Chicago-based large family started his career, he realized that he could have turned bad.
 But growing up lured both by the sirens of the ghetto and the Gospel songs praised by his parents, Boney Fields chose a unique voice, his own, that he enhanced with the practice of an instrument, the trumpet.
 The two-fold talent of this singer/trumpet player propelled him from one session to the next alongside those legends.
 He accompanies them in studio sessions or on stage and additionally composes – during his “spare” time- complex arrangements for brass